yangmillstheory/vim-snipe/README.md

 1. I want to minimize repetition when correcting typing mistakes on the same line.

-Since I'm not an amazing typist, this happens often enough to be worth automating (in fact, it happened while writing this line).
+Since I'm not an amazing typist, I make mistakes often enough to make this worth automating (in fact, it happened while writing this line).

 2. I don't like the `;` and `,` repetition when using linewise motions.